Puerto Rico can fix debt problems without default -economists

 A month ago, a report by former IMF official Anne Krueger, commissioned by Puerto Rico’s government, said the island’s woes must be solved through concessions from bondholders combined with fiscal and economic adjustments.

-Around the same time, Puerto Rican Gov. Alejandro Garcia Padilla called for a wide-ranging debt restructuring, deeming the island’s debt “unpayable.”
+Around the same time, Padilla called for a wide-ranging debt restructuring, deeming the island’s debt “unpayable.”

+Suarez on Sunday said “the simple fact remains that extreme austerity” alone “is not a viable solution for an economy already on its knees.”

 But Puerto Rico has a “deficit problem, not a debt problem,” Centennial said in its report.